umairhaque03/project01-WEB102/README.md

 ## Notes

 I faced several challenges, particularly with using CSS and formatting the texts and cards.It was challenging to format the cards and center the text inside them.
+I took advantage of the "props" and it helped me quickly and efficiently set-up my web app.

 ## License